drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 **Discussion**

 Figure 1 illustrates the memory consumption of each column before and after applying data type optimisation.
-Significant reductions can be observed in categorical columns such as `FL_DATE`, `OP_CARRIER`, `ORIGIN`, and `DEST`, where memory usage decreased dramatically after conversion to more efficient data types.
-Numerical columns also benefited from integer and float downcasting.
-Overall, the optimisation strategy reduced the dataset's memory footprint substantially, demonstrating that proper data type selection is a simple yet highly effective technique for handling large datasets.
+Significant reductions are visible in categorical string columns such as `FL_DATE`, `OP_CARRIER`, `ORIGIN`, and `DEST`, where memory usage fell from roughly 310–365 MB each to under 15 MB after conversion to the `category` dtype.
+Numerical columns also benefited modestly from integer and float downcasting.
+Overall, the optimisation strategy substantially reduced the dataset's total memory footprint, demonstrating that proper data type selection is a simple yet highly effective technique for handling large datasets.

 ---